If your student needs access to their phone for medical accommodations, contact the school administration.

 Yes.
 Phones never leave the possession of the students, unless confiscated for policy violations.

-Students will be able to unlock their devices at school just prior to an approved early dismissal.
+With an approved dismissal, students will be able to unlock their devices at the front office before leaving school.
 If they need to return to school, the pouch will be locked upon re-entry.

 The student may return to school to unlock their phone.
 Otherwise, they will have to wait until the next morning’s arrival.